vermiceli/nes-contra-us/docs/Aim Documentation.md

 the aiming directions moves the direction clockwise.

 The main method to determine what value within a quadrant to aim is `get_quadrant_aim_dir`.
+I refer to this value as the "quadrant aim direction" as specifies the index within a quadrant to aim.
+The quadrant aim direction along with the quadrant is combined to determine the full aim direction.

-This method targets the location ($0b, $0a) from position ($09, $08).
+The `get_quadrant_aim_dir` method targets the location ($0b, $0a) from position ($09, $08).
 This location is almost always the location of the closest player to the enemy on the x-axis, which is determined by the method `player_enemy_x_dist`.
-However, white blobs (enemy type = #$13) will target players randomly based on the frame counter.

-`get_quadrant_aim_dir` determines where the player is in relation to the enemy, i.e. above or below, to the left or to the right.
+However, white blobs (enemy type = #$13) will target players randomly based on the frame counter.  `get_quadrant_aim_dir` determines where the player is in relation to the enemy, i.e. above or below, to the left or to the right.
 It will also calculate an index into a single quadrant that most closely targets the player position based on `quadrant_aim_dir_xx`.
 The quadrant aim direction is then converted to a full aim direction according to the table below.
 Essentially, the quadrant code is either added or subtracted from the x-axis aim direction depending on the relative quadrant of the player in relation to the enemy.

 | Quadrant | Math                                                  | Description                                    |
 |----------|-------------------------------------------------------|------------------------------------------------|